dinesh-it/www-google-drive/README.md

 # NAME

-Net::Google::Drive::Extended - Used to modify Google Drive data using service account (server-to-server)
+WWW::Google::Drive - Used to modify Google Drive data using service account (server-to-server)

 # SYNOPSIS

-    use Net::Google::Drive::Extended;
+    use WWW::Google::Drive;

-    my $gd = Net::Google::Drive::Extended->new(
+    my $gd = WWW::Google::Drive->new(
         secret_json => 'YourProject.json',

-         # Pass this param if you want to read files from
-         # your account space instead of service account space
+         # Set the Google user to impersonate.
+         # Your Google Business Administrator must have already set up
+         # your Client ID as a trusted app in order to use this successfully.
-        login_email => 'name@domain.com' #(optional)
+        user_as => 'name@domain.com' #(optional)
     );
     my $children = $gd->children('/MyDocs');